Archive for July 2022

 In the book of Nahum, Nineveh is used as a “Type” for the world today in the short period just prior to Judgment Day.
 In Revelation 20:1-3, we are told that the devil would be loosed for a little season leading up to Judgment Day at the end of the New Testament Era.
 “And I saw an angel come down from heaven, having the key of the bottomless pit and a great chain in his hand.
 And he laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him a thousand years, And cast him into the bottomless pit, and shut him up, and set a seal upon him, that he should deceive the nations no more, till the thousand years should be fulfilled: and after that he must be loosed a little season.”
 That will be the period know as the Great (and Final) Tribulation.
 It will be a period whereby the devil is used as a tool in God’s hand, like pharaoh of Moses’ day, Sennacherib, and Nebuchadnezzar in centuries later, to bring judgment on His people for apostasy and spiritual fornication.
 But in the Final Tribulation, it will impact the entire world at once.

 Regardless of what some might think, this book is not some useless minor book of prophesy with little relevance to the world today.
 It offers both “comfort” and “consolation” to the believers in Jesus Christ and promises of “vengeance” to those who never become saved.
-It is a chilling testimony of the realities that the Bible makes clear to anyone who has been given the spiritual eyes to see and ears to hear.
+It is a chilling testimony of the realities of Judgment Day, which the Bible makes clear to anyone who has been given the spiritual eyes to see and ears to hear.